 A whistleblower is an odd term.
-It is somehow both said with derogatorily but with respect.
-Those who are whistleblowers attempt to right wrongs or bring attention to questionable behaviours.
+It is somehow both said derogatorily but with respect.
+Those who are whistleblowers attempt to right wrongs or bring attention to questionable behaviors.
 Whistleblowers are people who speak on the “illicit activity” in an organization.
 And who gets upset at the whistleblower?
 Those who are enacting the illicit activity.

-At the Kaufman Law Firm in Los Angeles, we have attorneys who specialize in whistleblower litigation.
+At The Kaufman Law Firm in Los Angeles, we have attorneys who specialize in whistleblower litigation.
 We are aware that not every business practices ethical or legal business practices.
 We also know that when someone attempts to break the silence about these practices, it is common for the whistleblower to experience some kind of retaliation whether it be in the form of threats, demotion, or termination.

-Under California law, it is illegal for employers to wrongfully terminate, demotion, or act in retaliation to an employee who has called out any fraudulent, unlawful, or unethical behaviour.
+Under California law, it is illegal for employers to wrongfully terminate, demotion, or act in retaliation to an employee who has called out any fraudulent, unlawful, or unethical behavior.
 Here are the most common types of situations in which whistleblowers find themselves reporting:

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

-To learn more, contact our Westlake Village or Los Angeles law office today and schedule a free initial consultation to discuss your case.
+To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.